 The ambience doesn’t feel quite right, lighting is too bright and harsh on the eye, the tiles don’t complement the fittings, lack of spacing between fixtures to allow easy movement, the theme doesn’t make your heart sing, and so much more.
 To avoid these design mistakes, it’s crucial that you carefully and mindfully think through each step, and avoid rushing too quickly towards the project finish line.

-Whether you’re making over your ensuite bathroom, a basement powder room, or the kid’s bathroom, before you embark on your project, read on to discover the 10 common bathroom remodeling mistakes that homeowners or inexperienced renovators make and how you can steer clear of them in order to achieve a successful redesign.
+Whether you’re making over your ensuite bathroom, a basement powder room, or the kid’s bathroom, before you embark on your project, read on to discover the 10 common bathroom remodeling mistakes that homeowners or inexperienced renovators make and how you can steer clear of them in order to achieve a successful redesign, and esnure a high ROI on your home!

 How to avoid these 10 Common Bathroom Remodel Mistakes